DatSci01/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The data zipfile is available in the GitHub directory.
-The following code unzips the data file and reads the resulting .csv file to produce the the "activity" data object.
+The following code unzips the data file and reads the resulting .csv file to produce the "activity" data object.

 ```r